Coaching and Tutoring Venue:

 Payment is to be made termly, monthly or weekly.

-Weekly payments (electronic transfers) are to be made at least 24 hours before the day of tutoring.
+Weekly payments (electronic transfers) are to be made at least one day before of the scheduled lesson.

-Weekly payments (cash payments) are to be made on the day of tutoring.
+Weekly payments (cash payments) are to be made on the day of the scheduled lesson.

 If tutoring occurs on the weekend, it is requested that payments are made on a business day, so that payments are processed in a timely manner.